When I think of Melbourne, three things pop out into my mind!

 Source: John Benwell | Flickr

-To take the hassle out of planning, why not just simply enjoy three of Victoria’s best attractions in a beautifully well organised day tour trip?
-Your first stop of the Melbourne day trip is at the Healesville Sanctuary.
+To take the hassle out of planning, why not just simply enjoy three of Victoria’s best attractions in a beautifully well-organised day tour trip?
+Your first stop for the Melbourne day trip is at the Healesville Sanctuary.
 Your family will enjoy some time with some of your favourite Aussie animals.
 You can also talk to your kids about the Wildlife Hospital located on the premises here where they treat thousands of sick and injured animals each and every year!

 The second stop for the day is for a glorious ride on the Puffing Billy.
-The ride on this century-old steam train will take you through the beautiful Dandedong Ranges and over the historic Monbulk Creek Trestle Bridge.
-The perfect kids' attraction in Melbourne!
+The ride on this century-old steam train will take you through the beautiful Dandenong Ranges and over the historic Monbulk Creek Trestle Bridge.
+The perfect kids’ attraction in Melbourne!
 Which kid doesn’t enjoy a good old steam train ride!?